 - Ethnically-diverse companies are more likely to perform 35 percent better

 Consequently, gender diversity is only the first step.
 True innovation and performance advancements come from not only diversity but also the inclusion and advancement of ethnically diverse groups.
 Women of color may be the key to corporate innovation.
-To get there, diversity and inclusion plans need to benefit women of color to attract and retain more women of color within their organizations.
+To achieve this goal, diversity and inclusion plans must prioritize the benefits for women of color, fostering attraction and retention.

 Where Do We Go From Here?